 Other benefits include a free checked bag on United flights for the cardholder and one companion traveling on the same reservation.
 Cardholders also receive priority boarding privileges.
 As an added incentive to apply, you receive two United Club day passes each year, where you can enjoy free beverages, snacks, workspaces, and Wi-Fi.
 Cardholders can also get access to the Luxury Hotel & Resort Collection, which offers nice amenities such as room upgrades, complimentary daily breakfast for two, early check-in and late checkout.
 The amenities offered may vary, so be sure to check with the hotel prior to booking your stay.

-This card has a $95 annual fee but no foreign transaction fees.
-It carries a variable APR of 16.99 to 23.99% on purchases and balance transfers, depending on your creditworthiness at the time of application.
+This card has a $95 annual fee (waived the first year) but no foreign transaction fees.
+It carries a variable APR of 17.24% to 24.24% on purchases and balance transfers, depending on your creditworthiness at the time of application.

 Pros & Cons of the United MileagePlus Explorer Card From Chase